ualib/agda-algebras/subuniverses.lagda.rst

      ima⊆Y : Im a ⊆ Y
      ima⊆Y i = sgIsSmallest YIsSub X⊆Y (ima⊆SgX i)

-     --Since Y is a subuniverse of A, it contains the application app∈Y : ∥ A ∥ f a ∈ Y          --           of f to said args. app∈Y = YIsSub f a ima⊆Y
+     --Since Y is a subuniverse of 𝑨, it contains the application app∈Y : ∥ 𝑨 ∥ f a ∈ Y          --           of f to said args. app∈Y = YIsSub f a ima⊆Y

 .. _obs 6 in agda: